celo-org/docs/blog/01-21-2023-how-to-build-a-basic-crud-app-in-solidity/how-to-build-a-basic-crud-app-in-solidity.md

 The transaction will be held as a result.
 This operation adds a value to the array, changing the data.
 Therefore, it is recorded as a transaction.
 Remember that all read operations are free, but any operation that results in a change to the blockchain incurs a gas fee.

-Now we can read the array again to see what's inside Let's add a few more technologies to the mix:
+Now, we can read the array again to see what's inside.
+Let's add a few more technologies to the mix:

 ```javascript
 await instance.addTech("React");